General Information

 Infected people may be able to infect others beginning 1 day before symptoms develop and up to 7 or more days after becoming sick.
 Children, especially younger children, might be contagious for longer periods.
 CDC recommends sick people self-isolate until their fever has been gone for 24 hours without the use of fever-reducing medication.

-Is there a vaccine for H1N1?
+Is there a vaccine for seasonal influenza?

 Some viruses and bacteria can live 2 hours or longer on surfaces like cafeteria tables, doorknobs, and desks.
 Frequent handwashing will help you reduce the chance of getting contamination from these common surfaces.